Agriculture - Frequently Asked Questions

 What are the "state limited use" pesticides?

-These are listed in Rule 5 of the Rules and Regulations Relating to Pesticides.
+These are listed in section 2.5 of the Rules and Regulations Relating to Pesticides.
 Any pesticide, which contains acetochlor, alachlor, cyanazine, metolachlor, simazine or dacthal, is a "state limited use" pesticide.

 How do I know when my recertification will expire?